Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • A strong family history of heart disease, especially early heart attacks

-• Diabetes or prediabetes that isn’t well-controlled
+• Diabetes or prediabetes that is not well controlled

-Go to the emergency department or call 911 for:
+Get emergency care or call 911 for:

 • Chest pain, pressure, or tightness lasting more than a few minutes